Logarithmic motivic homotopy theory: Introduction

 and

-Similar results hold for $\inflogSHS(S)$ and $\inflogSH(S)$ as well. \end{thm} Note that over a base $S$ with a trivial log structure, the fact that ``log $K$-theory'' agrees with the $K$-theory of the open complement of the support of the log structure was one of the expected properties.
-For a general log scheme $S$, we obtain a motivic spectrum simply by pullback of $\logKGL$ defined over the integers.
+\end{thm} Note that over a base $S$ with trivial log structure, the fact that ``log $K$-theory'' agrees with the $K$-theory of the open complement of the support of the log structure was one of the expected properties.
+For a general log scheme $S$, we obtain a motivic spectrum simply by the pullback of $\logKGL$ defined over the integers.